sfermigier/presentations/2025-roadmap-alliance/presentation.md

 ## **Gap 5: Governance & Influence**
 ### The Imbalance of Power

-**The Problem**: Europe contributes a vast amount of code to global Open Source projects but exercises little control over their strategic direction, which is often decided in foundations based outside the EU.
+**The Problem**: Europe contributes a vast amount of code to global Open Source projects (more than the US!) but exercises too little control over their strategic direction, which is often decided in foundations based outside the EU.

 **The Consequence**: Key technological dependencies remain, as the roadmaps of critical software are not aligned with European strategic interests.